Malfoy/BWISE/README.md

 INSTALLATION
 ------------

-`./install2.sh -f /home/malfoy/BWISEbin` will download and compile all the needeed programs (requires GCC\>=4.9, GIT, MAKE and CMAKE3).
+`./install.sh` will download and compile all the needeed programs (requires GCC\>=4.9, GIT, MAKE and CMAKE3).

+Possible compilation options:
 -f absolute path of folder to put the binaries

 -t use multiple threads for compilation (default is 8)